ScriptKiddie47/SampleCode/Java/recusionMadeEasy.md

     return fib(n-1) + fib(n-2);
 }
 ```
-In ordeer to understand this example , its very important to understand the tree. ( Image from https://visualgo.net/en/recursion )
+In order to understand this example , its very important to understand the tree. ( Image from https://visualgo.net/en/recursion )

 ![image](https://github.com/ScriptKiddie47/SampleCode/assets/59485946/72521a26-a3cf-49f4-a624-90b75d3b894c)